Health of Adolf Hitler: 1944 assassination attempt

-As a result of the 20 July 1944 assassination attempt – in which he survived a bomb explosion at his Wolf's Lair headquarters – both of his eardrums were punctured, and he had numerous superficial wounds, including blisters, burns, and 200 wood splinters on his hands and legs, cuts on his forehead, abrasions and swelling on his left arm, and a right arm that was swollen, painful, and difficult to raise, causing him to use his left hand to greet Benito Mussolini, who arrived that day for a previously scheduled summit meeting.
+As a result of the 20 July 1944 assassination attempt – in which Hitler survived a bomb explosion at his Wolf's Lair headquarters – both of his eardrums were punctured, and he had numerous superficial wounds, including blisters, burns, and 200 wood splinters on his hands and legs, cuts on his forehead, abrasions and swelling on his left arm, and a right arm that was swollen, painful, and difficult to raise, requiring him to use his left hand to greet Benito Mussolini, who arrived that day for a previously scheduled summit meeting.
 The punctured eardrums were the most serious of these injuries.
 Weeks later, blood was still seeping through Hitler's bandages, and he suffered sharp pain in the right ear, as well as hearing loss.
 The eardrums took several weeks to heal, during which Hitler suffered from dizziness and a loss of balance which made him awkwardly hew to the right when walking.
 In addition, his blood pressure was high.
-One unusual result was that the trembling in Hitler's hands and left leg, which had increasingly afflicted him for sometime, abated for a time after the explosion, which Morell attributed to nervous shock; it returned in mid-September.
+One unusual result was that the trembling in Hitler's hands and left leg, which had increasingly afflicted him for sometime, abated for a time after the explosion, which Theodor Morell attributed to nervous shock; it returned in mid-September.

 Syphilis

 Hitler's tremor and irregular heartbeat during the last years of his life could have been symptoms of tertiary (late stage) syphilis, which would mean he had a syphilis infection for many years.
 However, syphilis had become curable in 1910 with Dr. Paul Ehrlich's introduction of the drug Salvarsan.

 In The Man with the Miraculous Hands, his biography of Dr. Felix Kersten, journalist Joseph Kessel wrote that in the winter of 1942, Kersten heard of Hitler's medical condition.
 Consulted by his patient, Heinrich Himmler, as to whether he could "assist a man who suffers from severe headaches, dizziness and insomnia", Kersten was shown a top-secret 26-page report.
 It detailed how Hitler had contracted syphilis in his youth and was treated for it at a hospital in Pasewalk.
 However, in 1937, symptoms re-appeared, showing that the disease was still active, and by the start of 1942, signs were evident that progressive syphilitic paralysis (tabes dorsalis) was occurring.
-Himmler advised Kersten that Theodor Morell (who in the 1930s claimed to be a venereologist) was in charge of Hitler's treatment and that it was a state secret.
+Himmler advised Kersten that Morell (who in the 1930s claimed to be a venereologist) was in charge of Hitler's treatment and that it was a state secret.
 The book also relates how Kersten learned from Himmler's secretary, Rudolf Brandt, that at that time, probably the only other people privy to the report's information were Nazi Party chairman Martin Bormann and Hermann Göring, the head of the Luftwaffe.
-Interestingly, Morrell was trained as a general practitioner physician.
-However his specialty was neither dermatology nor venereology but in fact obstetrics and gynaecology.
-Despite his lack of training, Morrell did treat Hitler (who had an obsessive fear of venereal disease) with Arsenobenzol, designated "606," Salvarsan, Neosalvarsan with bismuth, and iodine salts.